Eyad-Hesham/Nike_Sales_Analysis/README.md

 Questions (KPIs)

-1 .How many retailers deal with Nike?
+1.How many retailers deal with Nike?

 2.count of states that have sales been made with Nike